achmelev/lilac/docs/reference/markdowns/main.markdown

 #####Parameter type target

 States that the annotation appears on the type of а method parameter.
-This statement has an integer literal which denotes the index of the parameter
+This statement has an integer literal argument which denotes the index of the parameter

 Syntax:

     ::ebnf
-    parameter type target statement = 'targets', 'parameter', 'type', integer literal, ';'
+    parameter type target statement = 'targets', 'parameter', 'type', integer literal, ';' ;

 Example: